lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/express.md

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started/express)._

 This guide will cover how to implement a simple username and password authentication using Lucia.
-It will have 3 parts:

-- A sign up page
-- A sign in page
-- A profile page with a logout button

 ### Clone project